pkp2004/pkp2004/README.md

 # 👋 Hello, I'm Pratyusha Kumar Pati!

-I'm a passionate Computer Science student specializing in Artificial Intelligence and Machine Learning, currently pursuing my 3rd year at Achariya College Of Engineering & Technology.
+I'm a passionate Artificial intelligence & Data science student, currently pursuing my 3rd year at Achariya College Of Engineering & Technology.
 Exploring the endless possibilities of technology and its applications drives my curiosity.

 ## 🚀 About Me